 Our research utilizes brain MRI scans to investigate factors of natural aging, aiming to discern key processes of degeneration from those of healthy aging.
-Our primary goal is to increase the precision in early diagnosis of mental and neurological conditions while shedding light into factors of brain health among adults.
+Our primary goal is to increase the precision in early diagnosis of mental and neurological conditions while shedding light on factors of brain health among adults.

-- Men & women
+- Men and women

 - Age 18 and over